Byt3C0d3/inversify-config-binding/README.md

 const needsConfig = container.get<NeedsConfig>(NeedsConfig)
 ```

+# Configuration
 In the above example we pass `{ debug: true, prefix: 'CFG' }`.
 These are the only two options supported at this time.

+The currently supported configuration parameters are defined here:

 ## Debug
 If true, logs to stdout some useful info.